The Temple Building was once located at 62-76 Richmond St W and Bay St (on the northwest corner) in the Financial District of Toronto.

 Touted as being “fireproof,” some of Temple Building’s modern features included standing water pipes with a steam pump to make pressure with hose attachment on all floors, fireproof vaults, tile floors, steam heating, electric lights, good ventilation and hot/cold running water.
 Lavatories (sinks), closets (toilets) and drinking fountains were “lavishly distributed” throughout each floor.
 The basement held the equipment for heating, ventilation and lighting, as well as a “bicycle stable.”

 Even though the steel frame could hold the weight of the building, it was relatively new and not fully trusted at the time.
 As reinforcement and contemplating adding up to another six stories to the building, the architect made the foundation 4′ 3″ thick and the main floor walls 3′ 6″ thick.

 When the Temple Building was completed in 1898, it was the tallest building in Canada at 50 m or 165 ft and the largest and best equipped.

 Who and what was in the Temple Building?

 Main Corridor: Reception, telegraph and long-distance phone offices, newsstand, cigar counter and barbershop.

 1st, 2nd and 3rd Floors: Business and bank offices.

 The International Order of Foresters

 4th Floor: Featured a large courtroom that was two stories in height.
 The walls and drapes were blue, and the oak furniture had rich red upholstery.
-Woven into the carpet were the letters “I.O.F.” and “L.B.C.” which stood for liberty, benevolence, concord.
+Woven into the carpet were the letters “I.O.F.” and “L.B.C.” which stood for liberty, benevolence, and concord.
 At the end of the room was a gallery for receptions and galas.
-There was a smaller courtroom decorated in crimson with paintings of the Queen, and prominent IOF members hung on the walls.
+A smaller courtroom was decorated in crimson with paintings of the Queen, and prominent IOF members hung on the walls.

 5th Floor: Courtrooms with waiting areas and cloakrooms.